 In this spirit of innovation, we are delighted to be working with Teckro as our newest industry partner.
 Within our global goals, clinical trials play an important role in advancing new ovarian cancer treatments.
 Making clinical trials as available and accessible to as many women as possible is paramount.
 Teckro’s own commitment to make clinical trials more simple, accessible and transparent aligns very well with our Coalition priorities.

 We are very excited to be collaborating with Teckro!

 To encourage conversation that will help bring our charter to life, we are launching our Charter Summit Series.
-These virtual events will look at what we can do to progress against the charter goals by bringing together key stakeholders, including women with ovarian cancer, patient advocacy groups, clinicians, researchers, policy makers, and industry.
+These virtual events will look at what we can do to progress against the charter goals by bringing together key stakeholders, including women with ovarian cancer, patient advocacy groups, clinicians, researchers, policymakers, and the industry.